 Overall, we feel that the survey is an effective means of gauging the impact of the fire safety training on workers in our apparel assembly factories and is something we’d like to continue in the years to come.
 As a tool for increasing worker involvement in workplace health and safety, the survey results show how the FLA’s Fire Safety Initiative has increased the engagement and confidence of workers in the fire safety culture of their workplaces.

-In 2019, we update our analysis of living wages in our apparel assembly supply chain and can report that on average our suppliers pay 88 percent of the living wage.
+We update our analysis of living wages in our apparel assembly supply chain and can report that on average our suppliers pay 88 percent of the living wage.
 This analysis is helpful, but we want to engage in more public communication, and so we once again enlist the MIT Sustainable Business Lab to advise us on the most effective way to go about this.
 They conclude that we should focus first on our customers to harness their buying power for good, and second on industry peers to share what has worked for us so that we can move together in unison.
 This helps us plan for the content we aim to make public in 2020.

 Additionally, this year we begin planning pilots for how to work in partnership with our apparel assembly suppliers to increase worker wages without jeopardizing the competitiveness of these factories.
 One or two pilots will take place each year, and the results will be shared with the FLA to create a helpful forum for participating brands to work together toward a common goal.

-In 2019, we celebrate five years of our partnership with Fair Trade USA.
+This year we celebrate five years of our partnership with Fair Trade USA.
 As part of that celebration, we launch a Fair Trade product pop-up in NYC with other Fair Trade brands such as West Elm and Kroger.
 We work with Fair Trade certified factories in nine countries, impacting more than 66,000 workers.
 Approximately 70 percent of our products in Spring and Fall 2019 are made at Fair Trade certified factories—a huge increase since we started in 2014 with 10 styles at one factory in India.

-In 2019, our organic cotton partners in India continue to scale the ROC pilots, expanding from more than 150 farmers to more than 550.
+Our organic cotton partners in India continue to scale the ROC pilots, expanding from more than 150 farmers to more than 550.
 They begin to see benefits from the regenerative organic practices on the ground and engage with the ROA to provide feedback on the ROC framework during the pilot period.